javalin/website/_posts/tutorials/2018-04-29-javalin-java-10-guice.md

 }
 ~~~

-Bind `Javalin` with routes and strart the web-server.
+Bind `Javalin` with routes and start the web-server.
 This isn't a black magic, just injection, keep that in mind.

 Take a closer look at `private Set<Routing> routes`.
 This is where Google Guice injects all `Routes` which were
-binded by `Multibinder`.
+bound by `Multibinder`.

-Remeber, we were talking about `Routing` class and guarantees it provides, based on that, we can call method `bindRoutes()`
+Remeber, we were talking about `Routing` class and the guarantees it provides.
+Based on that, we can call the method `bindRoutes()`
 on each record in `Set<Routing>`.
-And puff!
-We fill `Javalin` with routes.
+And poof, we fill `Javalin` with routes.

 ~~~java
 package io.kidbank;